 At Perseid, online safety is of paramount importance for our learners.
 Computers can be a valuable support for the students in our school and we know our learners enjoy using their devices to access the internet for both learning and leisure.
 To ensure their safety, Perseid strives to develop staff confidence in online safety and identifying and responding to concerns.
 We also enable our learners to recognise risks online and to be a part of regular, open conversations regarding online safety.
 There are many fantastic resources which can support the whole school community in making the internet a safer place for children.

-For more information about our safeguarding team, please click here.
+For more information about safeguarding, please click here.

 There is a wealth of information on the NSPCC website, which supports parents with tools and advice which will help you keep your child safe.
 Find out more on the NSPCC website.